sakethpragallapati/Anime-Trivia-Showdown/README.md

 - **Real-Time Feedback**: Instant validation of answers with scoring.
 - **User Authentication**: Secure login and registration system to track user progress.
 - **Responsive Design**: Optimized for various devices, ensuring a seamless experience on desktops, tablets, and mobiles.
+- **Leaderboard**: Track high scores and compare performance with other players.

 ## 🛠️ Tech Stack
 - **Frontend**: HTML, CSS, JavaScript